riklus/win10install-onusb/README.md

 ### Things to pay attention

 Be sure to select the right *Target drive*.
-Be sure to Accept Microsoft's License Conditions before launching the script.
+Be sure to Accept Windows License Conditions before launching the script.
 Be sure to enter the *Target drive* size correctly, if unsure subtract a few MB from the number before entering it.

 ## FAQ